Self-Employment Taxes FAQ

 Use these tips and strategies all year to help keep income tax time from getting too stressful.

 Tax planning is more than just knowing when and how to file your income or self-employment tax.
-You must make a plan for saving for taxes, so you can pay them without having to empty your savings accounts or, worse, incur debt
+You need to know how to calculate your estimated taxes and make a plan for saving for taxes.

 Deductible Expenses for Your Home Office